 Purchases and sales of investments are recorded on the trade-date basis.
-Dividends are recorded on the ex-dividend date and interest is recognized on an accrual basis.
+Interest and dividend income are recorded when earned.
 Realized gains and losses are recorded as the difference between historical cost and the amount of cash proceeds received when sold.
 Unrealized gains and losses are recorded as the change in fair value of investments during the year.